ajordon/go_web_app/README.md

 - “Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.”
 - Functional language
 - Speed
-- Really good for stand alone command line scripts (No interpreter needed unlike PHP)
+- Really good for stand alone command line scripts
 - Very simular to C